crptec/SUQA-CORE-POC/README.md

 75 times faster than bitcoin with almost ZERO fees.

-Most advanced Privacy and Security features.
-40 times faster than bitcoin with almost ZERO fees.

 Benefits

-	• Interest encourages users to time lock their balances.
+	• Time locked interest encourages users to lock up their balances.

-	• Interest favors long,short and mid term investors.
+	• Time locked interest favors long ,short and mid term investors.

-	• Encourages exchanges to list the coin, as they can earn interest on customer's deposits
+	• Time locked interest encourages exchanges to list the coin, as they can earn interest on customer's deposits

 First blockchain based cryptocurrency that makes people earn by donating to startups, freelancers, humanity charities and meeting with new people.